-Tuft & Needle vs. Saatva Mattress Mattress Comparison 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Tuft & Needle vs. Saatva Mattress Mattress Comparison 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Saatva and Tuft & Needle are two of the most popular online mattress companies.
 Both firms offer high-quality mattresses at affordable prices, and both sell directly to consumers over the internet.